Readit News logoReadit News

 kraf commented on Apple restricts Pebble from being awesome with iPhones ericmigi.com/blog/apple-r... · Posted by u/griffinli

-lanyard-textile · 6 months ago
+lanyard-textile · a year ago

 Oh whatever :P Don’t be condescending about a mindset you don’t experience yourself.